tectonic-typesetting/tectonic/docs/src/v2cli/dump.md

 effectively chosen at random.

-If the `--suffix` (`-s`) argument is provided, the name of the dumped file simply has to *end* with the content of the argument `FILENAME-OR-PATTERN`, rather than matching it exactly.
-Therefore `tectonic -X build -s aux` will dump the LaTeX `aux` file regardless of its complete name, and `tectonic -X build -s log` will dump the log file.
+If the `--suffix` (`-s`) argument is provided, the name of the dumped file simply has to *end* with the content of the argument `<filename>`, rather than matching it exactly.
+Therefore `tectonic -X dump -s aux` will dump the LaTeX `aux` file regardless of its complete name, and `tectonic -X dump -s log` will dump the log file.
 If there happens to be more than one file whose name ends with your specified suffix, they will *all* be dumped, in a pseudo-random order.

 Use the `--untrusted` option if working with untrusted content.
 This is not the default because in most cases you *will* trust the document that you’re